 From our list above, you should look at using the cards with 5% effective cashback first, like the Maybank 2 Amex and UOB YOLO.
+You can also prioritise the Maybank Islamic Ikhwan Amex Platinum card-i (no effective cashback rate as the card does not have a minimum spend requirement), but do remember that it can only be used for online spend.
 When you’ve maximised the cashback rewards on these cards, then use the remaining cards, like the Affin Duo (between 1.67% to 3% effective cashback rate) and the HLB Wise (3% effective cashback rate for online spend category only, provided you meet the minimum spend requirement of RM500).

 That said, it’s also crucial to consider the limitations to your card benefits as you determine which cards to prioritise.
 For instance, UOB YOLO cardholders may want to consider tapping into this card first due to the limited RM200,000 cashback pool, while HLB Wise cardholders must ensure that they spend at least RM500 on their card in order to be entitled to the 8% cashback rate.

 Many online retailers today accept e-wallet payments, whether it’s their own wallet or third-party options such as Boost, GrabPay, or TNG eWallet.
 Most popular e-wallets today also accept credit cards as reload sources.

 More importantly, though, is that there are a number of credit cards that consider e-wallet top-ups to be “online” transactions, making them eligible for cashback with your credit card.
 This way, you earn cashback from your credit card and any rewards that your e-wallet may provide.